Let's talk about male fertility

 Q: Will a man know if he is infertile?

-A: Generally speaking, a man will only know he has fertility potential after he has had a male fertility test (semen analysis) and that test has confirmed he has sperm present, unless he has had children previously.
+A: Generally speaking, a man will only know he has fertility potential after he has had a (semen analysis) and that test has confirmed he has sperm present, unless he has had children previously.
 Being in peak physical condition and good health is not a guarantee of fertility.
 Therefore we suggest that anyone who has concerns about their fertility status should see a doctor and possibly have testing.

 Q: How do you determine a man’s fertility?